 The leaflet explains how to complete the course.
 I recommend taking some time to decode the colours as they’re different from what you’d see on a normal OS map.
 The scale is also larger than usual, so the map includes a lot of detail.

-We didn’t make a great start as we couldn’t find the starting marker in the car park!
+We didn’t make a great start as we couldn’t find the start marker in the car park!
 After a while we gave up looking, and started on the rest of the controls.
 Fortunately these were all straightforward to spot.
 When you find a control you need to mark the number and letter onto the section on your map.
 If you complete your course you can download a certificate when you get home.

 The kids really enjoyed the trail, and it was just the right level for them.